PowerLoom/pooler/README.md

 https://github.com/PowerLoom/pooler/blob/1452c166bef7534568a61b3a2ab0ff94535d7229/pooler/modules/uniswapv2/aggregate/single_uniswap_trade_volume_24h.py#L84-L157

-### New Datapoint: 2 hours aggregate of only swap events
+### Step 3.
+New Datapoint: 2 hours aggregate of only swap events

 From the information provided above, the following is left as an exercise for the reader to generate aggregate datasets at every `epochId` finalization for a pair contract, spanning 2 hours worth of snapshots and containing only `Swap` event logs and the trade volume generated from them as a result.